-There are five key areas of gameplay to consider during your turn, and considering each of them in the following sequence will ensure that nothing important is missed out:
+There are four key areas of gameplay to consider during your turn, details of all of which are included in this guide:

-- Read any Reports To help you assess the situation - Orders Move, Attack, Reinforce Units - Politics and Diplomacy Declare War, Monitor Developments, Invest in Diplomacy - Research Invest Research Chits - Military Production Purchase Units, Deploy New Arrivals
+- Orders Move, Attack, Reinforce Units. - Politics and Diplomacy Declare War, Monitor Developments, Invest in Diplomacy. - Research Invest Research Chits. - Military Production Purchase Units, Deploy New Arrivals.